- FELLOWSHIP PROGRAM

 - PROGRAM DIRECTORS

 Welcome to the Hennepin County Medical Center Emergency Ultrasound Fellowship.

-The HCMC Emergency Medicine Residency Program was established in 1972, making it the second residency program available in the United States.
-Our faculty started using bedside emergency ultrasound in 1985, and authored some of the very first publications describing how emergency physicians can use bedside ultrasound to improve patient care.
-Now, more than 20 years later, our department has a robust emergency ultrasound program with full departmental and institutional support (thanks to our Chief, Joe Clinton, who has always been a strong supporter of emergency ultrasound).
-We have a total of 12 ultrasound machines in our ED and perform nearly every type of ultrasound exam imaginable.
+The HCMC Emergency Medicine Residency Program was established in 1972.
+We started using point-of-care emergency ultrasound in 1985, and authored some of the first publications describing how emergency physicians can use point-of-care ultrasound to improve patient care (Plummer, et al).
+Now, nearly 30 years later, our department has a robust emergency ultrasound program with full departmental and institutional support.
+We perform nearly every type of ultrasound exam imaginable.
 In 2014 we added 28 new ultrasound machines to our ED (see program resources).

 Our goal is to train fellows who want to pursue an academic career and become leaders in emergency medicine, to continue the legacy that our department started more than 20 years ago.